emukidid/randoplayer/README.md

 # randoplayer

-Plays random video content on a Raspberry Pi
+Plays random video content on a Raspberry Pi.
+Lightweight enough that I used it on a Raspberry Pi 1.

 ## Requirements